Zohreh-Eram-2002/Zohreh-Eram-2002/README.md

 My interest in artificial intelligence began with a deeper curiosity about how intelligent systems learn, adapt, and make decisions under real-world constraints.

-Questions such as:

-- Why do some models generalize effectively while others fail?
-- How can learning systems become more efficient and reliable?
-- How can AI systems reason across multiple modalities?
-- Can machines develop adaptive decision-making strategies similar to humans?

 gradually shaped my research interests and long-term academic goals.

 Currently, I focus on research-oriented AI projects involving: